Updated June 12, 2023

 Points to Remember

-- Documentation is a key aspect of any project, whether technical or in any other industry, and needs to be adhered to for the purpose of administration and project status.
+- Documentation is a key aspect of any project, whether technical or in any other industry.
+It should adhere to administration and project status.

-- Each phase or stage of the project has at least one piece of documentation being carried out.
+- Each phase or stage of the project has at least one piece of documentation.

-- Efficient and experienced managers keep templates with them to be used in different projects.
-The templates from a successful project can be used in a current project to increase efficiency and the trust levied in processes.
+- Efficient and experienced managers keep templates to use in different projects.
+In a current project, the use of previous templates increases the efficiency and the trust levied in processes

-- There are, in effect, 9 essential project documents that need to be part of a project for its smooth functioning and traceability.
+- In effect, nine essential project documents must be part of a project for its smooth functioning and traceability.

-- The project charter and the project proposal are distinctive documents used in a project life cycle and need to be part of a project.
+- The project charter and proposal are distinctive documents in a project life cycle.
 They come under the main documents category.

-- A project charter cannot be sanctioned before the approval comes through for the project proposal.
+- A project charter is sanctioned after the approval of the project proposal.

-Hope you now all up and running with your knowledge on documents and, especially, with the uses of a project charter and project proposal.
-Keep looking out through this space for more tidbits on project management and productivity.
+Hope you are now all up and running with your knowledge of documents and, especially, with the uses of a project charter and project proposal.
+Keep looking out through this space for more project management and productivity tidbits.